I, Sparkie and Lost in Space included in Dublin Art Book Fair at TBG&S, 19–22 November, 2015.

 Adam Chodzko, Andrew Dodds, Kelly Large, Nicoline van Harskamp.

-Pamphlet with an essay by Craig Martin, details on the artists
+Publication includes an essay by Craig Martin, details on the artists

 and artworks in the show

-Exhibition includes Nina Power, talk on 'Protest', 26 January, 5pm.
+Among Other Things exhibition includes Nina Power, talk on 'Protest', 26 January, 5pm.

 The Elephant Trust grant to artists, supporting new work, July 2011.